 New members have a choice of three retirement plans; a Defined Benefit (DB) Plan, a Defined Contribution (DC) Plan, and a Combined Plan.
 Benefits are established by Ohio Revised Code Chapter 3307.

-The DB plan offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service.
-Effective August 1, 2015, the calculation was 2.2 percent of final average salary for the five highest years of earnings multiplied by all years of service.
-With certain exceptions, the basic benefit is increased each year by two percent of the original base benefit.
-For members retiring August 1, 2013, or later, the first two percent is paid on the fifth anniversary of the retirement benefit.
-Members are eligible to retire at age 60 with five years of qualifying service credit, or age 55 with 25 years of service, or 30 years of service regardless of age.
-Age and service requirements for retirement increased effective August 1, 2015, and will continue to increase periodically until they reach age 60 with 35 years of service or age 65 with five years of service on August 1, 2026.
+The DB Plan offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service.
+Effective August 1, 2015, the calculation is 2.2 percent of final average salary for the five highest years of earnings multiplied by all years of service.
+Effective July 1, 2017, the cost-of-living adjustment was reduced to zero.
+Members are eligible to retire at age 60 with five years of qualifying service credit, or age 55 with 26 years of service, or 31 years of service regardless of age.
+Eligibility changes will be phased in until August 1, 2026, when retirement eligibility for unreduced benefits will be five years of service credit and age 65, or 35 years of service credit and at least age 60.